Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 4. Health Blogs

-And even I hit Google every time I run into a suspicious mole.
+And even I run my symptoms through Google every time I run into a suspicious mole on my skin.

 Health can be an extremely broad niche.
 But you can definitely narrow it down further if you’re looking to target a specific audience.